backups-obsidian/backup-obsidian-2/100 study-notes/111 KodeCloud/KodeCloud - Kubernetes - Networking.md

 ---
 created: 2022-10-10 15:35
-updated: 2022-10-10 15:35
+updated: 2023-05-03 09:15
 ---
 ---
 **Links**: [[111 KodeCloud Index]]

 ---
 ## Networking
-> [!tip]- In Docker an IP address is assigned to a container whereas in k8s IP address is always assigned to a pod.
+> [!tip]- In Docker an IP address is assigned to a container whereas in k8s **IP address is always assigned to a pod**.

 - When k8s is initially configured an *internal private network* is configured with the address range of `10.244.0.0` and all the pods are attached to it.
 	- When we deploy multiple pods they are assigned a specific IP address from this address.